Configure HTTP proxy with credentials

 sudo systemctl start cntlm

-# Configure Git to use local CNTLM proxy
+# Configure Git to use the local CNTLM proxy (no credentials needed in Git)

 git config --global http.proxy http://127.0.0.1:3128

-git config --global https.proxy http://127.0.0.1:3128CNTLM handles the NTLM authentication with the corporate proxy, and Git connects through it without needing special authentication.
+git config --global https.proxy http://127.0.0.1:3128CNTLM performs the NTLM handshake with the corporate proxy, and Git connects through it with a simple unauthenticated local proxy URL.

 ### Understanding Proxy Authentication Methods